NYUCCL/psiTurk/doc/disclaimer.rst

 4. Exit the **psiTurk** server when you are not using it to collect data (i.e., do not leave **psiTurk** server running indefinitely).
 This ensures that noone will be able to actually perform you task and then claim they are owed payment.
+This also limits the ability of bots and other scammers to reverse engineer your task.

-5. When testing, explain in the text of your Ad that this is a test and you are looking for feedback.
-Workers get fustrated when you put bad or broken experiments online, but are often very helpful if you explain this is a test or demo.
+5. When testing "live", explain in the text of your Ad that this is a test and you are looking for feedback.
+Workers get fustrated when you put bad or broken experiments online, but are often very helpful if you explain this is a test or demo and you are hoping to get feedback.